fastovetsilya/ProbGBT/README.md

 - **Non-parametric**: Makes no assumptions about the shape of the target distribution
 - **Flexible**: Works with both numerical and categorical features
 - **Efficient**: Built on top of CatBoost's fast gradient boosting implementation
+- **Multiple Training Strategies**: Supports both single model with MultiQuantile loss and separate models for each quantile

 ## Example Visualizations